Shopify/cli/.changeset/six-seals-perform.md

 '@shopify/create-app': minor
 ---

-- Updated `template` argument on `create-app` to support GitHub tree URLs with a branch and file path.
+- Updated `template` argument on `create-app` to support GitHub repository references with a file path.
 - Added `app_name` as a variable for liquid file templating.